tamuratak/latex-utensils/README.md

 * `texString: string`
 * `options: { startRule?: 'Root' | 'Preamble'; enableComment?: boolean; }`
  — `startRule` specifies a rule with which the parser begins.
-If `Preamble` is set, only the preamble is parsed.
-The default is `Root`.
+If `'Root'` is set, the whole document is parsed.
+If `'Preamble'` is set, only the preamble is parsed.
+The default is `'Root'`.
 If `enableComment` is true, all the comments in the `texString` will be extracted into a returned AST also.
+The default is `false`.

 #### Returns